-Ekaterinburg (also spelled Yekaterinburg, from 1942 till 1991 - Sverdlovsk) is the fourth largest city in Russia (after Moscow, Saint-Petersburg and Novosibirsk), an administrative center of Sverdlovsk oblast (province).
+Ekaterinburg or Yekaterinburg, from 1942 till 1991 - Sverdlovsk, is the fourth largest city in Russia (after Moscow, St. Petersburg and Novosibirsk), an administrative center of Sverdlovsk oblast.

-The city is an important transport and logistic juncture on Trans-Siberian railway, a large industrial center.
-Ekaterinburg is located in central part of Eurasia, 1667 km from Moscow.
+The city is an important transport and logistic hub on Trans-Siberian railway, a large industrial center.
+Ekaterinburg is located in the central part of Eurasia, 1667 km from Moscow.

 Several matches of FIFA World Cup 2018 will be held in Ekaterinburg.

-In spring 1723, by the emperor Peter’s I decree a construction of the largest in Russia iron producing plant started on the banks of the river Iset.
-Ekaterinburg was built as the capital of mining region which spread on a huge territory on both sides of the Urals, in both Europe and Asia.
+In spring 1723, by the emperor Peter’s I decree, construction of the largest in Russia iron producing plant began on the banks of the Iset River.
+Ekaterinburg was built as the capital of the mining region spread on a huge territory on both sides of the Urals, in Europe and Asia.

-Ekaterinburg plant itself in the beginning overcame in technological equipment all the metallurgical plants not only in the country but in the world.
+After completion of construction, Ekaterinburg plant overcame in technological equipment all other metallurgical plants not only in the country, but in the world.

 More Historical Facts…

-So Ekaterinburg together with other Permian towns became a key-city to endless and rich Siberia, “a window overlooking Asia” like Saint-Petersburg was a Russian “window overlooking Europe”.
+That’s why Ekaterinburg, together with other Permian towns, became a key-town to endless and rich Siberia, “a window overlooking Asia” like St. Petersburg was a Russian “window overlooking Europe”.

 From the end of the 19th and the early 20th century, Ekaterinburg was one of the centers of revolutionary movement in the Urals.
-Former Russian emperor Nicholas II and his family were shot in the city in July 1918, in Ipatyev House (Church-on-Blood was built on this place recently).
+Former Russian emperor Nicholas II and his family were shot in the city in July 1918, in Ipatyev’s House.
+Church-on-Blood was built on this place recently.

-From 1919, the city is the center of Ekaterinburgskaya gubernia, from 1923 till 1934 - the center of Uralskaya oblast (province).
-On October, 14th, 1924, it was decided to rename the city after Yakov Sverdlov, a prominent Communist Party member and the Soviet state.
+From 1919, the city was the center of Ekaterinburg gubernia, from 1923 till 1934 - the center of Ural oblast (province).
+On October, 14, 1924, it was decided to rename the city after Yakov Sverdlov, a prominent Communist Party leader.

-In Soviet time, Sverdlovsk being a small provincial town turned into a magnificent industrial center of the state.
-Among Russian towns it was along the first five the most developed, by some figures - the first three towns.
-In 1930s, an intensive construction of machine-building and metallurgic plants began in the city.
+In Soviet times, Sverdlovsk, being originally a relatively small provincial town, turned into a large industrial center.
+In 1930s, intensive construction of machine-building and metallurgic plants began in the city.

-After the World War II, new industrial and agricultural plants were put in operation, construction of new houses began, heating and gas maintenance were changed greatly, in 1980, the construction of underground began.
+After the World War II, new industrial and agricultural plants were put in operation, construction of new houses began, heating and gas maintenance were changed greatly.
+In 1980, construction of the subway began.

-On September 4th, 1991, the city was recalled Ekaterinburg.
+On September 4, 1991, the city received its original name again.
 In 2000s, trade, business, tourism were developing rapidly in the city.

-Ekaterinburg is one of the largest financial and business centers in Russia, offices of transnational corporations are located here as well as representations of foreign companies, a great number of federal and regional financial institutions can be found in the city.
+Today, Ekaterinburg is one of the largest financial and business centers in Russia.
+Offices of transnational corporations, branch offices of foreign companies, a great number of federal and regional financial institutions can be found in the city.

-It is the third (after Moscow and Saint-Petersburg) largest transportation juncture - 6 federal highways, 7 railways meet here.
+It is the third (after Moscow and St. Petersburg) largest transportation hub of Russia - 6 federal highways, 7 railways meet here.

-The main air gate of the city is an international airport “Koltsovo”.
-The airport is the largest and the most modern in Russia except Moscow and Saint-Petersburg - in 2008 it served 2.52 millions passengers, 1.003 millions - on international flights.
+The main air gate of Ekaterinburg is an international airport “Koltsovo”.
+It is one of the largest and most modern airports in Russia handling millions of passengers a year.

-Flights to 104 cities of the world are carried out from “Koltsovo”.
-Another airport of the city “Uktus” serves local lines and charter flights of business aviation.
+Flights to dozens of cities located all over the world are carried out from “Koltsovo”.
+The other city airport “Uktus” offers local flights and charter flights of business aviation.